All applications must be submitted by 11.59pm on Sunday 23 June 2019.

 If you are successful with your application, the Volunteers Manager will email the roster in early July.
 If you need to make any changes (due to work, study, travel commitments etc) you can request this from the Volunteers Manager after you receive your roster.

-The 350+ volunteers engaged for the festival each year work at all festival screening/event venues, including ACMI, The Forum Theatre, Hoyts Melbourne Central, Kino and various other CBD locations.
+The 350+ volunteers engaged for the festival each year work at the festival screening/event venues across Melbourne.
 Volunteers are generally engaged as ushers, ticket scanners, queue managers and information staff, as well as in other venue-support roles.

 As a volunteer you must be over 18 years of age.
 You will be required to work seven shifts across the 17-day festival; most shifts are approximately four to five hours so it is a total commitment of approximately 30 hours over the festival.
 A minimum availability of 14 shifts is required (even though you will only be rostered on for seven shifts).
 Applicants with good availability will be given preference.